DutchIS/documentation/docs/api/error-codes.md

 ### `virtual-server-no-ips`
 You have no IP addresses available to assign to your virtual server.
 Please contact our support team for more information.

+### `virtual-server-max-reached`
+You have reached the maximum amount of virtual server you can create.
+Please contact our support team to increase this limit for you.

 ## Tickets

 ### `ticket-not-found`